bohdantrotsenko/kurly/CONTRIBUTING.md

 * Documentation - if you see a gap or error in any docs, please consider addressing this
 * Test coverage - testing is something we're struggling with for kurly right now, and this needs all the help it can get
 * Packaging - if you're able and willing to be a long-term maintainer of a particular package for your distribution or OS of course, please get in touch
-* Bug fixes - please peruse the [GitHub Issues List]((https://github.com/davidjpeacock/kurly/issues); in particular, watch out for the tags 'help wanted', and 'good first issue'
+* Bug fixes - please peruse the [GitLab Issues List](https://gitlab.com/davidjpeacock/kurly/issues); in particular, watch out for the tags 'help wanted', and 'good first issue'
 * Features - we welcome features too - please feel free to discuss anything in advance on our IRC channel [#kurly](irc://chat.freenode.net/kurly) in order to coordinate efforts

 ## Guidelines